izzat-najah-edu/chat-agent/README.md

   use `AgentServiceFactory` to create instances of `AgentService` with the appropriate formatter and parser, and use this service to interact with the OpenAI API.

 - If you want to understand how this API works.
-Check out the Integration Tests, they provide a general idea of how everything works.
+Check out the Integration Tests, especially `AgentServiceIT`.
+  They provide a general idea of how everything works.

 ## Application Properties